AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/nginx.md

    >[!NOTE]
    >
-   >We recommend setting the memory limit to 2G when testing Magento.
+   >We recommend setting the memory limit to 2 G when testing Adobe Commerce or Magento Open Source.
 Refer to [Required PHP settings](../php-settings.md) for more information.

 1. Uncomment the session path directory and set the path: